 Both the panels and the assessment items to be judged in the ALS process are split.
-Two subpanels should be sufficient for each grade level in most ALS procedures.
-The combination of ALS methodology for collection of judgments and the number of item judgments to be made may require more subpanels.
+Two subpanels are sufficient for each grade level in most ALS procedures, however, in some instances, the chosen ALS methodology for collection of judgments and the number of item judgments to be made may require more subpanels.
 Both panelists and item pools should be divided so that each group of panelists and each set of items is as equivalent as possible.
-Equivalence of panelist groups is numerical, by panelist type and by demographic characteristics.
-Equivalence of the item pools is numerical, by item format/type, item difficulty, and content framework designation in the assessment, for example.
-A subsample of items should be included in the pool assigned to each panel group in order to have common items for which judgment comparisons can be made.
-The results of the first round of judgments can be evaluated as resulting from roughly replicate panels.
+Equivalence of panelist groups is accomplished by balancing panelist type and demographic characteristics.
+Equivalence of the item pools is accomplished by balancing item format/type, item difficulty, and content framework designation in the assessment.
+A subsample of common items should be included in the pool assigned to each panel group in order to facilitate judgment comparisons.